 We conducted additional analyses to examine factors that might influence choice behaviors.
 Our results showed that Day 2 cTBS had no effect on the correlations between pleasantness ratings and sated odor choices (all p > 0.05; Fig. 4D, E, F).
 Moreover, there were no significant correlations between perceived TMS discomfort or intensity and changes in sated odor choices, except in the aOFC group, where a positive correlation was observed between TMS perception and choice of sated odor (Extended Data Fig. 4A).
 While no correlation was found between the difference in conditions (cTBS vs. sham) for the pOFC group, a significant positive correlation was identified in the aOFC group (Pearson’s r = 0.7, p = 7.9e-8; Extended Data Fig. 4B).
 Incorporating TMS ratings into the mixed-effects models did not alter the above conclusions.

 In addition to savory-sweet odor choices, we examined choices between an odor and clean air, previously learned during the Day 1 discrimination task.
 Participants generally preferred odors over clean air (Fig. 5C).
 However, after the meal, preference for sated odors decreased, while choices for non-sated odors remained unchanged.
 This decrease in sated odor selection was significantly stronger after sham stimulation (Wilcoxon signed-rank test, p = 0.018, two-sided) but not after cTBS on Day 2 (p = 0.91; Extended Data Fig. 3F).
-The preference for sated odors was marginally lower after sham compared to cTBS but only with pOFC targeting (p = 0.06) and not aOFC (p = 0.43; Fig. 5D).
+Choices for sated odors were marginally lower after sham compared to cTBS but only with pOFC targeting (p = 0.06) and not aOFC (p = 0.43; Fig. 5D).
 These findings align with results from savory-sweet choices, indicating that pOFC-targeted cTBS on Day 2 impaired choice updating for non-sated odors.
 This suggests that the critical role of pOFC for goal-directed decision-making, even in previously trained trials.